Rye123/otp_gen/README.md

       - The setup key can be manually extracted from that URI.
     - Obtaining the setup key directly:
       1. If using Google, click "Can't scan it?" when setting up the authenticator app.
-      2. The setup key will be the given security key in step 2 **without spaces**.
+      2. The setup key will be the given security key in step 2.
         ![Google Auth Example](google_auth_example.png)

 **Example**: